-Radioactive airborne discharges at ORNL consist primarily of ventilation air from radioactively contaminated or potentially contaminated areas, vents from tanks and processes, and ventilation for hot cell operations and reactor facilities.
-The airborne emissions are treated and then filtered with high-efficiency particulate air filters and/or charcoal filters before discharge.
+Radioactive airborne discharges at ORNL are subject to Rad-NESHAP and consist primarily of ventilation air from radioactively contaminated or potentially contaminated areas, vents from tanks and processes, and ventilation for hot cell operations and reactor facilities.
+The airborne emissions are treated and then filtered with high- efficiency particulate air filters and/or charcoal filters before discharge.
 Radiological airborne emissions from ORNL consist of solid particulates, tritium, adsorbable gases (e.g., iodine), and nonadsorbable gases (e.g., noble gases).

 The major radiological emission point sources for ORNL consist of the following seven stacks.
-Six are located in Bethel and Melton Valleys, and one, the SNS Central Exhaust Facility stack, is located on Chestnut Ridge (Fig. 5.12).
+Six are located in Bethel and Melton Valleys, and one, the SNS Central Exhaust Facility stack, is located on Chestnut Ridge (Figure 5.6):

-- 2026 Radioactive Materials Analytical Laboratory - 3020 Radiochemical Development Facility - 3039 central off-gas and scrubber system, which includes the 3500 cell ventilation system, isotope solid-state ventilation system, 3025 area cell ventilation system, 3042 ventilation system, and 3092 central off-gas system - 7503 Molten Salt Reactor Experiment Facility - 7880 TWPC - 7911 Melton Valley complex, which includes HFIR and the Radiochemical Engineering Development Center - 8915 SNS Central Exhaust Facility stack
+- 2026 Radioactive Materials Analytical Laboratory - 3020 Radiochemical Development Facility - 3039 central off-gas and scrubber system, which includes the 3500 cell ventilation system, isotope solid-state ventilation system, 3025 area cell ventilation system, 3042 ventilation system, and 3092 central off-gas system - 7503 Molten Salt Reactor Experiment Facility

+- 7880 TWPC

+- 7911 Melton Valley complex, which includes HFIR and the Radiochemical Engineering Development Center

+- 8915 SNS Central Exhaust Facility stack

-In 2016 there were 14 minor point/group sources, and emission calculations/estimates were made for each of them.
+In 2017 there were 12 minor point/group sources, and emission calculations/estimates were made for each of them.